Zichqec/YAYA_Fundamentals/module_03_flow_control/01_case_when_others.md

 }
 ```

 This code gets the season, based on the current hemisphere.
 The initial hemisphere check is simple, so I use an if/else here to save on whitespace.
-When, I use case/when to express the ranges of numbers, since this is much cleaner and easier to read.
+Then, I use case/when to express the ranges of numbers, since this is much cleaner and easier to read.

 [Next lesson >>](../module_03_flow_control/02_switch.md)